FAQ

 When is the best time to fly?

-After being in this business for over 2 decades, we are finding that afternoon flights are becoming more of a rarity as the climate becomes more unstable.
-Morning flights are recommended over afternoon flights at all times of the year, but especially during the hot, unstable summer months when most of our flights get canceled due to high heat, humidity and afternoon thunderstorms.
+After being in this business for over 2 1/2 decades, we are finding that afternoon flights are becoming more of a rarity as the climate becomes more unstable.
+Morning flights are recommended over afternoon flights at all times of the year due to overnight atmospheric cooling and stabilization, thus making these flights much more likely to happen, as well as having better conditions.
+This is especially true during the winter/early spring and during the hot, unstable summer months when most of our flights get canceled due to high heat, humidity and afternoon thunderstorms.
 For safety reasons, we cannot fly within 75-100 miles of any convective activity.

 View monthly meeting times on our Schedule page.
 Please note that all times are approximations and subject to change due to weather conditions and sunrise and sunset time changes.